Zettlr/zettlr-docs/docs/en/first-time-users/creating-files-and-folders.md

 ## 3. Via Automatic Linking

 The last method is to create files automatically when linking them.
-This is a feature which is part of the PKMS (Personal Knowledge Management System), or “Zettelkasten” functionality of Zettlr.
+This is a feature which is part of the [PKMS](../pkms/index.md) (Personal Knowledge Management System), or “Zettelkasten” functionality of Zettlr.
 For that to work, you’ll need to have a dedicated “Zettelkasten” workspace, and need to link the file.

-This workflow will be introduced in the corresponding section.
+This workflow will be introduced in [the section on Zettelkästen](../pkms/zkn-method.md).

 ## Creating Folders